HOA Resolution vs. Amendment

 They absolutely should be able to identify and solve problems promptly and competently.

 Any manager should have a combination of education, experience, knowledge, and skills suitable for managing an HOA.
-If you know someone with most of these skills, management companies always look for new managers; visit our CAREERS page to learn more.
+If you know someone with these skills, management companies always look for new managers; visit our CAREERS page.

 In summary, an HOA Manager plays a crucial role in an HOA’s smooth operation and management.
 They oversee various tasks, including managing the community’s finances, enforcing CC&Rs, and addressing resident concerns.
 They are a point of contact for the Board of Directors and the homeowners.
 Ultimately, they implement policies established by the Board and oversee the daily operations of the Homeowners Association.